 Due to State, County and City restrictions, the following are necessary changes to our operating policies and procedures:

-* Based on recommendations and requirements, we must have a picture of a valid ID from the head of household or name on the reservation for contact purposes in the event of exposure during your stay with us.
-This information will be securely scanned into our property management system, and, as with credit card information, is only accessible to management in the event it is necessary to contact you.
+- We must have a picture of a valid ID from the head of household or name on the reservation for contact purposes in the event of exposure during your stay with us.

-· Personal Protective Equipment (PPE): Please bring your PPE (especially face masks) with you when you travel to Ouray.
-At this time, facemasks are required by the state of COlorado in all public indoor spaces, and when individuals are unable to maintain six feet of social distance.
+***Personal Protective Equipment (PPE): Please bring your PPE (especially face masks) with you when you travel to Ouray.
+Colorado State Mandates require facemasks in all indoor public places and any outdoor area

 COVID FAQs about us and Ouray